Tutorial: Reconnaissance playbook

 With the information gathered in our reconnaissance, we now know about the Helpdesk Security Group.
 Although that information isn't interesting yet.
 We also know that SamiraA is a member of the Domain Admins group.
 If we can harvest SamiraA's credential, we can gain access the Domain Controller itself.

-If our lab had real live activity for 30 days with Azure ATP installed, the activity we just did as JeffL would potentially be classified as abnormal.
+If our lab had real live activity for 30 days with Defender for Identity installed, the activity we just did as JeffL would potentially be classified as abnormal.
 Abnormal activity would show up in the Suspicious Activity timeline.
 However, since we just installed the environment, we'll need to go to the Logical Activities timeline.

-In the Azure ATP Search, let's see what JeffL's Logical Activity timeline looks like:
+In the Defender for Identity Search, let's see what JeffL's Logical Activity timeline looks like:

 We can see when JeffL signed onto the VictimPC, using the Kerberos protocol.
 Additionally, we see that JeffL, from VictimPC, enumerated all the users in the domain.

 Many activities are logged in the Logical Activity timeline making it a major capability to performing Digital Forensics and Incident Response (DFIR).
-You can even see activities when the initial detection wasn't from Azure ATP but from Microsoft Defender ATP, Office 365, and others.
+You can even see activities when the initial detection wasn't from Defender for Identity but from Microsoft Defender for Endpoint, Microsoft 365, and others.

 Taking a look at ContosoDC's page, we can also see the computers JeffL logged into.

-We can also get Directory Data, including JeffL's Memberships and Access Controls, all from within Azure ATP.
+We can also get Directory Data, including JeffL's Memberships and Access Controls, all from within Defender for Identity.

 Now, our attention will be shift towards SMB Session Enumeration.